Best & Worst Ford Explorer Years

 In 2001, Ford introduced the Explorer Sport Trac mid-size crew-cab pickup truck, based on the five-door Explorer, adding diversity to the lineup.

-The 2001 model year had a relatively lower number of reported NHTSA complaints and came with improved safety features and engine enhancements.
+The 2001 model year had a comparatively lower number of reported NHTSA complaints and came with enhanced safety features and engine enhancements.

-This year also benefited from the lessons learned from the earlier years of this generation, resulting in a more reliable and well-rounded vehicle.
+This year also benefited from the lessons learned from the earlier years of this generation, resulting in a more dependable and comprehensive vehicle.

 The Neutral Years: 1995